 The student will learn the proper technique for welding 2G, 5G, and 6G on pipe.
-AWS code welding will be followed in this course of study.
+AWS code welding will be followed

+Lab 3 Credit Hours Prerequisites: WLD201, WLD211 or instructor approval welding on mild steel including high volume fabrication.
+The set-up of the welding machine for the two processes will be covered.
 The testing parameters (visual and bend) are according to ASTM, ASME and AWS guidelines.